Henry Fielding Dickens: Personal life

 Henry 'Harry' Dickens married Marie Roche (1852–1940), the daughter of Monsieur Antonin Roche, and the granddaughter of Czech Jewish composer and piano virtuoso Ignaz Moscheles, on 25 October 1876, in Portman Square in London; they had four sons and three daughters together.
 Within the Dickens family the couple were known as 'The Guvnor' and 'The Mater'.
 Their son Philip Charles Dickens is buried beside them in Putney Vale Cemetery in London, while a second son, Henry Charles Dickens, was the father of the author Monica Dickens.
 Henry Charles was a long serving member of Kensington Council in London where he was very active in improving housing in the poorer part of the borough after World War II; a block of flats in North Kensington is named after him.
 On his retirement when the borough was amalgamated with Chelsea in 1955 he was created an honorary Freeman.
 A third son, Cedric 'Ceddy' Dickens, fell in action at the Battle of the Somme in World War I.

 Dickens was also the father of Admiral Sir Gerald Charles Dickens and the grandfather of Cedric Charles Dickens, an author and the steward of Charles Dickens's literary legacy.
 He is the great-grandfather of actor and performer Gerald Dickens and the great-great-grandfather of biographer and writer Lucinda Hawksley and actor Harry Lloyd.

 Dickens was appointed a Knight Bachelor in 1922, and retired in August 1932.
-He died at St. Luke's Hospital, Chelsea, in 1933, five days after being hit by a motorcycle while crossing Chelsea Embankment at his usual place and by his usual method of warning motorists by holding up his walking stick and stepping out into the road.
+He died at St. Luke's Hospital, Chelsea, in 1933, five days after being hit by a motorcyclist while crossing Chelsea Embankment at his usual place and by his usual method of warning motorists by holding up his walking stick and stepping out into the road.
 He was the last surviving child of Charles Dickens.

 Henry Fielding Dickens was buried in Putney Vale Cemetery.